brainwave9/SiriProxy-XBMC/README.md

     Use the <room name>
     Control the <room name>

-These commands set the active room to <room name>.
+These commands set the active room.
-All commands will be sent to this room by default, until you specify another room.
+All commands will be sent to this room, until you specify another room of course.

     play <title> [in the <room name>]